endeavored/coursewatch-public/README.md

 Developed in Britain dining hall, this is one of the fastest if not the fastest course monitoring tool at Georgia Tech.

+I know the code is not the best quality, but once again keep in mind this was created during freshman year in essentially a day in the dining hall.

 Have fun and please credit me if used!